EfeBanks/store-app/README.md

 I made use of comment to explain important and major parts of my code.

+PS: I added a delete button to complete the CRUD operation.

 ### Limitations in the current implementation
 I couldn't figure out a way to filter product by name search and stock status together.
 It could only be either one of these to filter and display the products.